oasis-open/cti-documentation/faq.md

 TAXII — the Trusted Automated Exchange of Intelligence Information — is an application layer protocol for the communication of CTI in a simple and scalable manner over HTTPS.
 TAXII enables organizations to share CTI by defining a standard API that aligns with common sharing models.
 TAXII is specifically designed to support the exchange of CTI represented in STIX.

 ### Who controls STIX™ and TAXII™? ###
 The STIX and TAXII standards are governed by the OASIS Cyber Threat Intelligence Technical Committee (CTI TC).
 STIX and TAXII were created in 2012 under the auspices of the US Department of Homeland Security.
 In June of 2015, DHS licensed all of the intellectual property and trademarks associated with STIX and TAXII to OASIS, a nonprofit consortium that drives the development, convergence and adoption of open standards for the global information society.
-Since June of 2015, the CTI TC has been working to create the next generation of STIX and TAXII standards.

 ### What are the current versions of STIX™ and TAXII™? ###

 In 2021, OASIS approved STIX 2.1 and TAXII 2.1 as OASIS Standards.
 See the [Resources]({{ site.baseurl }}/resources) page for links to the latest specs.

 Looking for information about STIX 1?
-See ?
+See [The Transition to STIX™/TAXII™ 2]({{ site.baseurl }}/?)

 ### Are there “real-world” examples of STIX™ 2 content I can look at? ###